Houston vs. Dayton College Basketball Predictions & Picks - November 19

 Houston Performance Insights

-- The Cougars record 102.3 points per 100 possessions (87th in college basketball), while allowing 64.6 points per 100 possessions (third in college basketball).
+- The Cougars average 102.3 points per 100 possessions on offense (87th in college basketball), and allow 64.6 points per 100 possessions (third in college basketball).

 - Houston wins the turnover battle by 8.2 per game, committing nine (37th in college basketball) while its opponents average 17.2.